ndelvalle/v-click-outside/README.md

 </template>
 ```

-On mobile devices, the plugin adds both of 'touchstart' and 'click' events to listners .
-Use it with 'notouch' modifier, it adds only 'click' event.
+On touch devices, the plugin adds 'touchstart' and 'click' event listeners to support laptops with touch screen.
+Use 'notouch' modifier, to avoid 'click' event to be fired.

 ```js
 <template>